GENI-NSF/geni-tools/README-omni.txt

   native rspec to a single aggregate specified by the "-a" command.
   Omnispecs are deprecated and native format RSpecs are preferred.

+  Typically users save the resulting manifest RSpec, to learn details about what resources were actually granted to them.
+Use the -o option to have that manifest saved to a file.
+Manifest files are named something like:
+     myPrefix-mySlice-manifest-rspec-AggregateServername.xml

   Slice name could be a full URN, but is usually just the slice name portion.
   Note that PLC Web UI lists slices as <site name>_<slice name> (EG bbn_myslice), and we want only the slice name part here.